brendaliu2/Jobly-Frontend/README.md

 ## Run on your machine

-You need to clone the frontend and backend to run simultaneous on different ports.
+You need to clone the frontend and backend to run simultaneously on different ports.

 ```
 git clone https://github.com/brendaliu2/Jobly-Frontend.git